assignUser/maud/options.rst

 -------

-Options are CMake ``CACHE`` variables which parameterize a project, augmented with optional properties to present them to users.
+Options are CMake ``CACHE`` variables which parameterize a project, augmented for :ref:`presentation to users <options-summary>` and :ref:`consistency checking <option-resolution>`.
-Option declarations are a standard interface for tuning builds;
-if a feature may be configured then an option declaration is the most accessible way to express it.
+If an aspect of your project might need to be tuned by users, an option declaration is probably the most accessible way to expose it.

 ``option``
 ==========